OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 After starting one of the methods, fill in the input fields.
 If sensitive data is displayed in the output, the app fails this test.

-## Determining Whether Sensitive Data Is Sent to Third Parties (MSTG-STORAGE-4)
+## Determining Whether Sensitive Data Is Shared with Third Parties (MSTG-STORAGE-4)

+### Overview

-Various third-party services can be embedded in the app.
+Sensitive information might be leaked to third parties by several means.
+On iOS typically via third-party services embedded in the app.

 The features these services provide can involve tracking services to monitor the user's behavior while using the app, selling banner advertisements, or improving the user experience.

-The downside to third-party services is that developers don't know the details of the code executed via third-party libraries.
+The downside is that developers don't usually know the details of the code executed via third-party libraries.
 Consequently, no more information than is necessary should be sent to a service, and no sensitive information should be disclosed.

-The downside is that a developer doesn’t know in detail what code is executed via 3rd party libraries and therefore giving up visibility.
-Consequently it should be ensured that not more than the information needed is sent to the service and that no sensitive information is disclosed.

 Most third-party services are implemented in two ways: